frappeee/Portfolio-Website/README.md

 # Portofolio-Website
-made it for my portofolio as a computer science student
+Made it for my portofolio as a computer science student Created in an hour-ish